EBMCalculator/ebmcalculator.github.io/support.md

         </div>
         <div class="faq-answer">
           <p>
             If you're interested in testing new features before they’re released, I'd love your help!
-You can sign up below to be included in future beta versions of EBM Calculator — or, if you prefer, just send an email to <a href="mailto:beta@ebmcalculator.com">beta@ebmcalculator.com</a>.
+You can sign up below to be included in future beta versions of EBM Calculator — or, if you prefer, just send an email to <a href="mailto:beta@ebmcalculator.com">beta@ebmcalculator.com</a> and I'll add you to the list.
           </p>
           <div id="form-wrapper">
             <div style="margin-top: 10px; display: flex; justify-content: center;">